 1) Understand the boundaries of social media

-It’s no secret 21st century youth live and die by social media.
-In fact, many of your youth probably define their identity by how many Facebook likes, selfie comments, and Instagram followers they have.
+It’s no secret today’s youth live and die by social media.
+Perhaps you’ve noticed more of your youth defining their identity by how many Facebook likes, selfie comments, or Instagram followers they have.

 2) Don’t take peoples’ prolonged absences personally